MiyaChinenn/OOPJavaWS2024-BookstoreManagementProject/README.md

 Submission:
 1. Full report is submitted on the ILIAS website.
-2. Source code (code + database) is above, please download and set up following the intrucstion on the Part 4 to set up the environment, and watch the video demo on Part 3 to know more how our system works.
+2. Database is [here]([https://drive.google.com/file/d/1Rc1nMUdm86JHgRHMd1rVyiSM0yw9D0eC/view?usp=sharing](https://drive.google.com/file/d/17BXtqlFH4tfAd84tCacH7FqNwQMeMSdZ/view?usp=sharing)).
+And Source code is [here](https://drive.google.com/file/d/1Rc1nMUdm86JHgRHMd1rVyiSM0yw9D0eC/view?usp=sharing), please download the code and set up following the intrucstion on the Part 4 to set up the environment, and watch the video demo on Part 3 to know more how our system works.

 3. Demo:
 [(https://drive.google.com/file/d/1fWaM7kwMU0deziHt-8a0Co3AjXMxPAu1/view?usp=sharing)](https://drive.google.com/file/d/1fWaM7kwMU0deziHt-8a0Co3AjXMxPAu1/view?usp=sharing)
 4. Guideline for using plugins or addins or new components: